gufolabs/gufo_thor/docs/index.md

 * `simple` - Minimal setup with a web interface only.
 * `common` - Setup with widely-used features for monitoring and network management.
+* `lab1` - Setup with lab with 3 VyOS routers for NOC evaluation and testing.

 The thor.yml structure:
 ```